Top five vacuum cleaners for 2020

 - Vacuum cleaner buying tips

 On a budget?
 Some cheap vacuum cleaners can be really poor at cleaning, but we've got the inside track on the ones worth buying.
-Our top five includes a brilliant option for less than £60.
+Our top five includes a couple of brilliant options for £100 or less.

-We've also listed three of the worst vacuum cleaners from our recent tests, including two stinkers from major vacuum brands - and one dreadful vacuum that picked up less than 20% of the dirt in its path.
+We've also listed three of the worst vacuum cleaners from our recent tests.
+Two are disappointingly poor offerings from major vacuum brands, and one picked up less than 20% of the dirt in its path.

 Best cylinder vacuum cleaner